ArchiveBox/docs/Usage.md

 ./archive ~/Downloads/other_links.txt
 ```

-## Import URLs from a remote RSS feed or file
+## Import list of URLs from a remote RSS feed or file
 ArchiveBox will download the URL to a local file in `output/sources/` and attempt to autodetect the format and import any URLs found.
 Currently, Netscape HTML, JSON, RSS, and plain text links lists are supported.

 ```bash